API Routes

 Called from Anywhere (curl, fetch, etc.) <Form> or useAction

-CSRF protection Not by default Enabled by default
+CSRF protection On for POST/PUT/PATCH/DELETE¹ Enabled by default

 Use case Public APIs, webhooks, integrations Form submissions, mutations